I've been told that I shouldn't grieve for a cat because they're “just an animal,” but to me, my cats are my babies, just with fur.

 We didn't start off yesterday saying today is the day we euthanize Annie.

-I had hoped once she finally stopped wheezing we could get her to see another spring.
+I had hoped that once she finally stopped wheezing, we could look forward to another spring with her.

-But once Badger said she was bleeding from her nose and mouth, we remembered a neighbor who had let their cat suffer unnecessarily.
+But once Badger said she was bleeding from her nose and mouth, it reminded us of a neighbor who had let their cat suffer unnecessarily.

-We had always said if it came to the point that one of ours was in that condition, we would not allow them to go through the same.
+We had always agreed that if one of our pets reached that point, we would not allow them to go through the same thing.

 I called Heron to come home so we could take Annie to the emergency clinic.

-Heron was not happy with me because I apparently traumatized him years ago with Gomez.
+He was upset with me because I had apparently traumatized him years ago when we had to euthanize Gomez.

 I assured him he wouldn't have to stay with Annie.

-I felt terrible, but we simply handed her over and left, leaving her to die with strangers.
+I felt terrible, but we simply handed her over and left her to die with strangers.

 I couldn't and wouldn't watch the end.

-I watched my mother take her final breath.
+I had witnessed my mother take her final breath, and that was awful.

-I sure wasn't going to watch a cat die.
+I certainly wasn't going to watch a cat die.

 So, yeah, today hasn’t been all that great.